Exotic, dangerous and wild animals

 How to apply

-Once you have filled in the form, return it, any other relevant documents and the licence fee to the licensing group.
+Once you have filled in the form, return it with any other relevant documents and the licence fee to the licensing group.

-You could also have to pay the cost of inspections carried out by our authorised veterinary surgeon or practitioner.
+You may also have to pay the cost of inspections carried out by our authorised veterinary surgeon or practitioner.

 You cannot get a licence if:

 - you are disqualified

 - convicted under the Dangerous Wild Animals Act 1976